Amos47/2400/Chapter 3.md

 [Interested?]( http://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/XLC/Downloads/SelectingDevelopmentApproach.pdf)

 ##Which to choose?
 When it comes down to a choice between development methods between the traditional waterfall method and the more contemporary (but not by much) agile methods, the choice is often made for you by the nature of the problem or opportunity the system will address and by how well you can scope out the requirements in advance.
 Specifically, there are two broad categories or types of requirements: the _shall_ and the _should_.
-This folds nicely into the
+This folds nicely into our discussion of _creep_.

 Supplementary resources:
 Complementary software development methods to systems development life cycle are: